Spiriax/Natural-Extended/README.md

 # Natural Extended
 ## v0.9 - 20 June, 2026

-If you like to use group chats in SillyTavern, and you want better control of which character will answer during conversations?
+Natural Extended is designed for users who want more control over character responses in SillyTavern group chats.
 With this extension, you can specify a word or phrase that will make specific characters respond, as well as unique words or phrases that will force everybody to respond.

-As you install this extension, you'll be met by an Enable checkbox inside of Group Controls:
+Once installed, Natural Extended adds an Enable checkbox inside Group Controls:

 <img width="635" height="379" alt="image" src="https://github.com/user-attachments/assets/47c8b059-2853-4b71-a0bb-2407b477c67b" />

-As you enable Natural Extended, a row for each character with two fields will be created:
+When Natural Extended is enabled, a row for each character with two fields will be created:

 <img width="633" height="124" alt="image" src="https://github.com/user-attachments/assets/70339c37-c77e-465c-9a7b-e673f73af06e" />